The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Inventory, lb : 0

-The Smitten apple is large and often has ribs on its round form.
+The Smitten apple is medium to large and often has ribs on its round form.
 The skin is yellow overlaid with a red blush and red streaks, similar to a Gala.
 The yellow flesh has a firm, crisp, and fine-grained texture, and has both sweet and acidic notes.
 The flavor contains hints of cider, flowers, oranges, and wine, though in general the flavor is subtle rather than overpowering.

 Smitten apples are available from spring through early winter.